 Welcome to The Junction!

 We have an awesome team of Young Volunteers here who run the sessions with the help of Youth Workers- you could volunteer here as well, just ask a Youth Worker for more details and to see if it’s for you.
-The Youth workers, Karen, James, Peggy, Adam, Alex, Chloe, Donna and Matt are here to provide you with a confidential service and if they don’t know the answers to your questions, they will help you to find them!
+The Youth workers, Karen, Alex, James, Peggy, Chloe & Donna are here to provide you with a confidential service and if they don’t know the answers to your questions, they will help you to find them!

 Our Open Access Session